vovoka-path/RenameFiles/README.md

 ## Description

-Finds all files containing the specifyed substring by user in the name in the folder specified by the user, and removes this substring in the file names.
+Finds all files containing the specifyed substring (default = ' copy') by user in the name in the folder specified by the user, and removes this substring in the file names.

 ## Reason for creation